DreamworldSolutions/dw-sample-npm-module/docs/howto-setup-automated-release.md

 # Setup for existing projects
 - Make sure that your package name is `@dreamworld/xxx`.
 - Change version to `0.0.0-development`.
-- Follow same steps from above guide following "initialize npm package ...".
+- Follow same steps from above guide from `Initialize npm package ...` steps.
 - You would also need to create a Git tag of last release to appropriate commit.It should be in vMajor.Minor.Patch format. (`v` is prefix) eg. `v1.2.0`.
 Based on this latest tag, it would automatically determine next release versions.
 **This step can be safely skipped if no version is yet released.**

 ## Notes
-- You would never need to update your package version in package.json file.
+- You would never need to update your package version in `package.json` file.
 It would always stay as above.